Updated: August 2020

 The narwhal is a medium-sized toothed whale that belongs to the family Monodontidae.
 The only other member of this family is the beluga.
 Narwhals have stout, torpedo-shaped bodies with a low dorsal ridge in place of a dorsal fin, and a concave-shaped tail fin.
 Like belugas, narwhals have short paddle-shaped front flippers, but they lack their extremely flexible neck and well-defined beak.
 At birth, narwhals are grey to greyish-blue in colour.
 They become darker and more mottled as they grow older, with white patches developing from their abdomen to up over their backs.
 Adult narwhals are usually light grey in colour, with a mottled pattern of darker markings over a lighter background.
 Very old narwhals become almost completely white.
 Male narwhals develop a tusk, which is a modified canine tooth that grows out the left side of the jaw, twisting anti-clockwise to form a spiral.

-Narwhals are hunted for food and their tusks throughout their range.
-In the past there was commercial harvesting in some areas.
+Narwhals are hunted for their tusks and for food throughout their range.
+In the past, there was also some commercial harvest in some areas.

 There is an international management regime under the Joint Commission for the Conservation and Management of Narwhal and Beluga (JCNB) and NAMMCO.
-In West Greenland, hunting quotas have been introduced, and present harvests are within sustainable limits.
-In September 2019 NAMMCO will hold an ad hoc working group meeting to advance conservation and management of narwhals in East Greenland.
+In West Greenland, hunting quotas have been introduced and present harvests are within sustainable limits.
+Narwhal in Northeast Greenland are protected within the boundaries of the world’s largest National Park.
+In East Greenland, narwhal aggregations are considered to be small, depleted and declining.
+Noting this, as well as the impacts of climate change on the species, in 2019 the NAMMCO Scientific Committee recommended that catches in all management areas in East Greenland be reduced to zero.

 Scientific name: Monodon monoceros

 Greenlandic: Qilalugaq qernertaq

 The English name “narwhal” is derived from the Old Norse word ‘nar’ which means ‘corpse’, perhaps in reference to the animal’s grey colour, thought to resemble that of a drowned sailor (Heide-Jørgensen and Laidre 2006).

 Adult male narwhals reach lengths of up to 460 cm and weights of 1645 kg, while females are smaller at up to 400 cm and 900 kg.
 The tusk of a male narwhal can exceed 2 m in length.